w3f/polkadot-wiki/docs/general/faq.md

 chain at different points of its lifetime.
 Especially with on-demand parachains, parachains can produce blocks when their usage and throughput makes it necessary.

-When a parachain's time on a core expires, that parachain has a few options.
+When a parachain's coretime has not been renewed, that parachain has a few options.
 In most cases, becoming an on-demand parachain instead would be a suitable choice.
 On-demand parachains are still secured by the relay chain, but don't need to hold a core and can produce a block when its economically feasible for them.
 For more on parachains please see the